icyflame/youtube-chronological/readme.md

     ```

     then the username is `h2h2productions`.

+    If you have the channel ID for the channel, then you have to put that as a
+    comma separated string as the value of the variable `CHANNEL_IDS`

 10. Change the line `UPDATE_PLAYLIST=false` to `UPDATE_PLAYLIST=true` in the
     .env file.
 This is a safety flag that exists in case you just want to check